-A grade of "I" must be made complete within the first half of the next semester unless special permission to extend this time is granted by the instructor and the Academic VP.
+A grade of "I" (which is given only in situations deemed worth or necessary by the instructor or Provost) must be made complete within the first half of the next semester unless special permission to extend this time is granted by the instructor and the Academic VP.
 Failure to complete the class in the prescribed time period will normally result in a grade of "F" for the class.